 - Protect the tooth roots from infection and bacterial

 When Is Scaling and Root Planing Needed?

-We will determine if you are a candidate for SRP by performing an examination at a consultation appointment before a treatment can be scheduled.
+We will determine if you are a candidate for root scraping by examining a consultation appointment before a treatment can be scheduled.
 We will take digital x-rays to look for infection and bone loss.
 Measurements of each gum pocket will be taken and noted in your dental record.
 We can use these numbers to see if there is an improvement after treatment.
 A healthy gum pocket is less than 3 mm in depth.
 Anything deeper than 3 mm indicates a greater chance of periodontal disease.
 Other signs you may report are: